Guide to Common Law Damages Claims for Personal Injury

 • Requires gathering substantial evidence, such as medical records, witness statements, and expert testimony, to prove negligence.

-However, common law compensation claims deliver a more comprehensive settlement package covering both future and past economic losses and non-economic losses.
+However, common law compensation claims usually deliver a more comprehensive settlement package that covers both past and future economic and non-economic losses.
 Consequently, a lump sum compensation payment considers more factors than a statutory claim.

-Furthermore, Splatt Lawyers is a 100% no-win, no-fee law firm, which means you pay when you win and nothing if you lose.
-And it’s free to learn your right to claim compensation.
-Call 1800 700 125.
+Splatt Lawyers is a 100% no-win, no-fee law firm, which means you pay when you win and zero if you lose.
+It’s free to learn your options.
+Call 1800 700 125